Subject: Tool at Fantes - potato nest [and sub-thread]

 > is, should you ask.

 I'd love to go to Fante's and the famous "Italian Market."
-Are "Italian
+Are "Italian Market" and Fantes the same outfit or is "Italian Market" a 'place'?

-From: Andy <q>
+From: Andy (q)

 Date: Sat, 13 May 2006 15:58:54 -0500